 PRO Dive Port Moresby, (formerly known as the Dive Centre) is run by long time PNG resident John Miller.

-He has also certified over 1000 new scuba divers and undoubtedly knows the dive sites of Port Moresby better than anybody!
+John has been organizing and leading trips for over 20 years, has certified over 1000 new scuba divers and undoubtedly knows the dive sites of Port Moresby better than anybody!

 John caters to both local residents and visiting international divers.
 So PRO Dive is probably your best option if you want to experience what diving Port Moresby has to offer!